Soviet Afghan War, Al Qaeda and the Muslim Rebel Formula

 Terrorists and Freedom Fighters

 Before the flipping of the label following 9/11, the Afghan based Muslims and mercenaries from neighboring countries were warmly labeled freedom fighters.
-Some were granted easy access flights into the United States for training and refuge, and during Reagan’s presidency he invited them to the White House for a photo-op, calling them “the moral equivalents of America’s Founding Fathers.”
+Some were granted easy access flights into the United States for training and refuge, and during Reagan’s presidency he invited them to the White House for a photo-op.
 In 1982 he even dedicated the Space Shuttle Columbia to Afghanistan’s “resistance fighters”.

 Although many thousands of Mujahideen passed through the conflict, four leading names with close ties to the CIA and Pakistan ISI were Gulbuddin Hekmatyar, Ahmad Shah Massoud, Abdullah Yusuf Azzam, and the infamous Osama Bin Laden – all Sunni Muslims.